sarzil-hossain/reactance/README.md

 ```

 ## Playbook Execution
+You need `python3` installed.
+Make a virtual environment and install ansible in it `python3 -m venv .venv && source .venv/bin/activate && pip3 install ansible`
 To execute the playbook, simply run `ansible-playbook reactance_setup.yaml`.
 Include `--ask-become-pass` flag if you need to input your password.

 You can set up specific VPN services by using tags.